 About Panaxia Israel

-Panaxia Labs Israel, Ltd. is a publicly-traded company at TASE (TASE: PNAX).
+Panaxia Labs Israel, Ltd. is a publiclytraded company at TASE (TASE: PNAX).
 It is the largest Israeli manufacturer and home-delivery distributor of medical cannabis products, and the first to have received the approval of the Israeli Ministry of Health for the manufacturing of medicinal cannabis-based pharmaceuticals (under the IMC-GMP directive) as well as EU-GMP standard certification required for commercial production and export of medical cannabis and its products to Europe.
 The company manufactures over 30 hemp-based medicinal products and has accumulated a broad foundation of clinical experience based on tens of thousands of patients.

 Panaxia is a subsidiary of the Segal Pharma Group, owned by the Segal family and founded over forty years ago.
 The company manufactures over 600 different pharmaceutical products that are distributed in over 40 countries worldwide.